 Sometimes, the family problems are so intense that siblings feel they must take legal action against others in their family.
 Including their brothers and/or sisters.

 The reasons for this could include:

 - Dispute over their parents’ will.

 - Problems with one sibling taking advantage of the parent(s).

-- Dispute or problems with the Power of Attorney.
+- Disputes or problems with the Power of Attorney.

 - Downright greed and deceitful behavior.